Welcome Student Leaders (2020-21)

 - Review marketing plan, budget and event schedule

 - Confirm UCard access to the student leader office at Lassonde Studios

-- Confirm access to Lassonde Institute Google Drive
+- Confirm access to Lassonde Student Leader uBox

-- Obtain access to your program email (minimum of 1 person per team)
+- Obtain access to your program email (1 per team)

-- Review and send edits to Thad about your program-specific website
+- Review and propose edits to Anne Bastien about your program-specific website

 - Meet with your predecessors to discuss your program.
 Learn what worked well and where areas for improvement are.

 - Participate in student leadership socials, Sept 18 and Oct 23 4-5pm

 The Lassonde Entrepreneur Institute is a nationally ranked hub for student entrepreneurship and innovation at the University of Utah and an interdisciplinary division of the David Eccles School of Business.
 The first programs were offered in 2001, through the vision and support of Pierre Lassonde, an alumnus of the Eccles School and successful mining entrepreneur.
 The institute now provides opportunities for thousands of students to learn about entrepreneurship and innovation.
 Programs include workshops, networking events, business-plan competitions, startup support, innovation programs, graduate seminars, scholarships, community outreach, and more.
 All programs are open to students from any academic major or background.

 The Lassonde Entrepreneur Institute defines entrepreneurship as a mindset.
 It is not simply about starting a company.
 Entrepreneurship is about using your imagination, learning by doing, working in interdisciplinary teams, creating your own path, and adding value to anything you do.